Mateus-Henr/Java-Design-Patterns/Creational Design Patterns/Singleton/README.md

       inheritance/subclassing must not be allowed.
   - Keeping track of the instance by placing it into a class.
   - When working with a singleton we have to make sure to give access to the instance through an public static method.
-Notice that it can also be final depending on your implementation.
+Notice that it can also be final depending on your src.

-## Types of implementation
+## Types of src
   - Early initialization (eager Singleton) - Create singleton as soon as the class is loaded.
   - Lazy initialization (Lazy Singleton) - Singleton is created when it is first required.